isomerpages/imh-smhc/_registration/Terms and Conditions.md

 the Parties hereto shall negotiate in good faith to agree to terms of mutually acceptable and satisfactory alternative provision(s) in place of the provision(s) so deleted.</p>
-<p>&nbsp;</p>
-<p><u>S. NO PARTNERSHIP</u>
+<p>&nbsp;<u>S. NO PARTNERSHIP</u>
 </p>
-<p>1.&nbsp;&nbsp;&nbsp;&nbsp; Nothing contained in or relating to these Terms
+<p>1.&nbsp;Nothing contained in or relating to these Terms shall be deemed
-shall be deemed to constitute a partnership or a principal-agent relationship between the Parties and no Party shall have any authority to act or assume any obligation or responsibility of any kind, express or implied, on behalf of the other Party or bind or commit the other Party for any purpose in any way whatsoever.</p>
+to constitute a partnership or a principal-agent relationship between the Parties and no Party shall have any authority to act or assume any obligation or responsibility of any kind, express or implied, on behalf of the other Party or bind or commit the other Party for any purpose in any way whatsoever.</p>
-<p>&nbsp;</p>
-<p><u>T. NO THIRD (3RD) PARTY BENEFICIARIES</u>
+<p>&nbsp;<u>T. NO THIRD (3RD) PARTY BENEFICIARIES</u>
 </p>
-<p>1.&nbsp;&nbsp;&nbsp;&nbsp; Nothing contained in these Terms is intended
+<p>1.&nbsp;Nothing contained in these Terms is intended to confer upon any
-to confer upon any person (other than the Parties hereto) any rights, benefits or remedies of any kind or character whatsoever or any right to enforce the terms of this Terms and Conditions under the Contracts (Rights of Third Parties) Act 2001, and no person shall be deemed to be a third-party beneficiary under or by reason of these Terms.</p>
+person (other than the Parties hereto) any rights, benefits or remedies of any kind or character whatsoever or any right to enforce the terms of this Terms and Conditions under the Contracts (Rights of Third Parties) Act 2001, and no person shall be deemed to be a third-party beneficiary under or by reason of these Terms.</p>
-<p>&nbsp;</p>
-<p><u>U. DISPUTE RESOLUTION</u>
+<p>&nbsp;<u>U. DISPUTE RESOLUTION</u>
 </p>
-<p>1.&nbsp;&nbsp;&nbsp;&nbsp; In the event of any dispute or difference arising
+<p>1.&nbsp;In the event of any dispute or difference arising out of or in
-out of or in connection with or in relation to these Terms, including any question regarding the existence, validity, termination, application or interpretation of these Terms or any of its provisions or any claim, disagreement or dispute arising out of or relating to these Terms or the breach of any of its provisions, both Parties shall use their best endeavours to settle the dispute informally by agreement between the Parties.
+connection with or in relation to these Terms, including any question regarding the existence, validity, termination, application or interpretation of these Terms or any of its provisions or any claim, disagreement or dispute arising out of or relating to these Terms or the breach of any of its provisions, both Parties shall use their best endeavours to settle the dispute informally by agreement between the Parties.
 Both Parties shall always act in good faith and co-operate with each other to resolve any disputes.</p>
-<p>2.&nbsp;&nbsp;&nbsp;&nbsp; Notwithstanding anything in these Terms, if
+<p>2.&nbsp;Notwithstanding anything in these Terms, if the dispute is not
-the dispute is not settled informally in accordance with Clause U(1), no Party shall proceed to litigation or any other form of dispute resolution unless the Parties have made reasonable efforts to resolve the same through mediation, in accordance with the mediation rules of the Singapore Mediation Centre.
+settled informally in accordance with Clause U(1), no Party shall proceed to litigation or any other form of dispute resolution unless the Parties have made reasonable efforts to resolve the same through mediation, in accordance with the mediation rules of the Singapore Mediation Centre.
 A Party who receives a notice for mediation from the other Party shall consent and participate in the mediation process in good faith in accordance with this clause.
 The Parties undertake to abide by the terms of any settlement reached.
 Failure to comply with this Clause shall be deemed to be a breach of these Terms.</p>
-<p>3.&nbsp;&nbsp;&nbsp;&nbsp; In the event that mediation is unsuccessful,
+<p>3.&nbsp;In the event that mediation is unsuccessful, the dispute shall
-the dispute shall be resolved either by reference to arbitration or by court proceedings as elected by either Party, by way of a written notice to the other Party, which shall state the specific dispute to be resolved and the nature of such dispute.
+be resolved either by reference to arbitration or by court proceedings as elected by either Party, by way of a written notice to the other Party, which shall state the specific dispute to be resolved and the nature of such dispute.
 Should the Parties fail to agree to refer the dispute to arbitration, either Party may institute an action in court.
 The Parties agree, in such event, to submit irrevocably to the non-exclusive jurisdiction of the Courts of the Republic of Singapore to settle any and all disputes in connection with these Terms.</p>
 <p>4.&nbsp;&nbsp;&nbsp;&nbsp; Any reference to arbitration in Singapore shall
 be a submission to arbitration within the meaning of the Arbitration Act 2001 for the time being in force in Singapore.
 Such arbitration shall be